paulbgtr/intern-decision-engine-backend/ticket-101-conclusion.md

 ## Conclusion

-TICKET-101 has successfully delivered the MVP for the decision engine, confirming functionality through comprehensive testing and a thorough code review.
+While the work completed under TICKET-101 has implemented the backend side of the decision engine, one of the critical features, the credit score calculation, was not included in the initial implementation.

-The project has demonstrated strengths in modular design, exception handling, and documentation, contributing to its maintainability and scalability.
-However, there are areas for improvement such as adhering more closely to the Single Responsibility Principle, and Dependency Injection, refining user-facing error messages, and fully integrating credit score calculations as initially planned.
+The code is well-structured and modular, making it easier to maintain and extend in the future.
+However, there are areas for improvement, such as adhering more closely to the Single Responsibility Principle, enhancing testability through dependency injection, and improving error messages for end users.

-Overall, TICKET-101 establishes a strong foundation with clear pathways for further refinement and development.
+Overall, the work done under TICKET-101 lays a solid foundation for future enhancements and improvements to the decision engine.